Chainflow/oasis-mission-control/INSTRUCTIONS.md

 $ go build -o oasis-chain-monit && ./oasis-chain-monit
 ```

 We have finished the installation and started the server.
-Now lets configure the Grafana dashboard.
+Now let's configure the Grafana dashboard.

 ## Grafana Dashboards

 Validator Mission Control provides three dashboards

-1. Summary (Which gives quick overview of validator and system metrics)
+1. Summary (Which gives quick overview of validator and system health)
-2. Validator Monitoring Metrics (These are the metrics which we have calculated and stored in influxdb)
+2. Validator Monitoring Metrics (These are the more detailed validator metrics which we have calculated and stored in influxdb)
-3. System Metrics (These are the metrics related to the system configuration which come from telegraf)
+3. System Metrics (These are the usual system metrics that telegraf provides)

 ### 1. Summary Dashboard
 This dashboard displays a quick information summary of validator details and system metrics.
 It includes following details.